 Provide good drainage and space dug at least two feet wider than the root ball, then fill 1/2 with organic matter mixed with the original sod.
 Water in well.

-Site selection is dependant on variety.
+Site selection is dependent on variety.
 With an exception of few, filtered shade exposure of the forest canopy is ideal.
 Among larger trees or shrubs in the landscape that enjoy the same ideals in the garden or yard works well.

 Moisture requirements call for watering on a regular basis during dry seasons.
 Important for gorgeous Rhododendrons.
 To avoid severe loss of Rhododendrons with a North American year of summer drought followed by a harsh cold winter, minding proper Rhododendron watering care is most important.